 Be wary of immediate settlement offers

 The reason why this offer might seem lucrative to an injured person is that they might need cash right away, ignoring how injured or damaged they truly might be.
 If you are in an accident, are offered $1,000.00, accept the offer, and then sign a release, the case is over.
 Even if you discover that you were significantly injured, requiring tens of thousands of dollars of medical bills out of your own pocket.
-This is why we don’t recommend these initial low ball settlement offers.
+This is why advise our clients over and over again — don’t settle your case early.

 Low offers to avoid high future payouts